The Smirnov Property for weighted Lebesgue spaces: Abstract

 \section{Abstract}

-We obtain lower norm bounds for multivariate functions in weighted Lebesgue spaces on unbounded domains in finite Euclidean space.
-These are identified by the solution of a system of nonlinear integral equations, with linear constrains on one-dimensional marginals.
-We recognize the importance of the Smirnov condition for the corresponding weights, which guarantees uniqueness of solutions of the system.
-Sufficient conditions on weights are formulated so to satisfy the Smirnov property, and counterexamples are constructed, when the property is violated.
+We establish lower norm bounds for multivariate functions within weighted Lebesgue spaces, characterized by a summation of functions whose components solve a system of nonlinear integral equations.
+This problem originates in portfolio selection theory, where these equations allow to identify mean-variance optimal portfolios, composed of standard European Options on several underlying assets.
+We elaborate on the Smirnov property—an integrability condition for the weights that guarantees the uniqueness of solutions to the system.
+Sufficient conditions on weights to satisfy this property are provided, and counterexamples are constructed, where either the Smirnov property does not hold, or the uniqueness of solutions fails.

 \textbf{MSC (2010): 26B35, 52A21, 31B10}